-If a partnership holds our shares or ADSs, the tax treatment of a partner will generally depend upon the status of the partner and the activities of the partnership.
+If a partnership (or other entity treated as a partnership for United States federal income tax purposes) holds our shares or ADSs, the tax treatment of a partner will generally depend upon the status of the partner and the activities of the partnership.
 If you are a partner of a partnership holding our shares or ADSs, you should consult your tax advisor.